U-Alberta/ADaPT-ML/README.md

 # ADaPT-ML #
 ## A Data Programming Template for Machine Learning ##

+Often when studying natural phenomena by creating data-driven models, processing the data becomes the largest challenge.
+Without a framework to build upon and implement one's ideas, researchers are forced to hastily build inflexible programs from the ground up.
+When hypotheses need to be reworked or modelling a new aspect of the phenomena becomes necessary, even more time is spent on the program before finally being able to test out new ideas.
+This inherently causes problems, with additional problems arising such as including internal and external validation steps as an afterthought rather than a checkstop in the pipeline.

-ADaPT-ML is a response to the need for an MLOps system that incorporates data programming for multimodal data, and that can quickly incorporate new classification tasks into one system that works mostly without needing knowledge of whether the task is multiclass or multilabel, and with no hard-coded feature engineering.
-I created this software especially for any researcher with: some programming experience or interest in learning how to write code based off of examples; access to large amounts of unlabeled data that is constantly changing, such as social media data; and domain expertise or an intuition about how they would follow rules, heuristics, or use knowledge bases to annotate the unlabeled data.
-I have aimed to take as much of the development work as possible out of creating novel models of phenomenon that have well-developed theories and have yet to be applied to big data.
+ADaPT-ML aims to be the flexible framework upon which researchers can implement their understanding of the phenomena under study.
+This software was created especially for any researcher with:

+* Some programming experience or interest in learning how to write code based off of examples.

+* Access to large amounts of unlabeled data that is constantly changing, such as social media data.

+* Domain expertise or an intuition about how they would follow rules, heuristics, or use knowledge bases to annotate the unlabeled data.

+ADaPT-ML takes as much of the development work as possible out of creating novel models of phenomenon for which we have well-developed theories that have yet to be applied to big data.

 ## Installation and Usage Guidelines ##